James P. Gleason: Montgomery County Executive

 On June 11, 1970, Gleason said that he would run to be the first elected Montgomery County Executive.
 In the Republican primary election, Gleason ran against Don R. Kendall, the former chairman of the Maryland Republican Party.
 Gleason won the Republican primary election, receiving 62 percent of the vote to Kendall's 38 percent.
 In the general election, Gleason faced Democrat William W. Greenhalgh.
 After recounts were completed, Gleason won the general election with 50.1 percent of the vote to Greenhalgh's 49.9 percent.

 On June 19, 1974, Gleason announced that he would run for reelection, saying that there were "many things here that have been not accomplished."
-Four Democrats ran the office, namely Montgomery County Council members Idamae T. Garrott and William Sher; and former executive director of the Maryland-National Capital Park and Planning Commission John P. Hewitt.
+Four Democrats ran the office, namely Montgomery County Council members Idamae Garrott and William Sher; and former executive director of the Maryland-National Capital Park and Planning Commission John P. Hewitt.
 No Republicans filed to challenge Gleason's reelection, and no Republican primary election was held for the office.
 Garrott won the Democratic primary election and faced Gleason in the general election.

 Gleason won the general election, receiving 53 percent of the vote.

 Gleason's tenure was marked by an extensive reorganization of Montgomery County's government in 1972 and by conflicts with the Montgomery County Council and his constituents.
 Loath to compromise, Gleason threatened to withhold Montgomery County funds from Washington Metro, which he had helped plan and which he avidly supported, unless it promised to build two lines into the County.
 He refused to play party politics, and instead appointed department heads and staff with an even-handedness based on merit.